cmwylie19/serverless-deployments/README.md

 ```

 ## Installing the Knative cli
 Knative has a command line tool called `kn` for managing and releasing serverless applications.
-Below outlines how to install the tool using `wget` and how to install `wget`  network retriever.
+Below outlines how to install the tool using `wget` and how to install the `wget`  network retriever.
 If you do not want to install wget you can just download the `kn` binary for your operating system at the end of this section, just make sure you put the binary in your path.

 #### Installing `wget`
 _You may need the prefix sudo depeding on whether are you using linux or mac and the distro you are using._